plurid/destream/packages/destream-server/README.md

 }
 ```

+expose then the port `45321` to the internet and register the server URL in the [destream account](https://account.plurid.com/destream).

 After server registration, starting a destream session will send the server URL to the audience, which will query the server for the `MessagerData` and connect to it.

 ``` graphql